AdobeDocs/experience-manager-65.zh-Hant/help/assets/imaging-faq.md

 <!--

-### Do I have to change any URLs, image presets, or deploy any new code on my site for Smart Imaging? {#will-i-have-to-change-any-urls-image-presets-or-deploy-any-new-code-on-my-site-for-smart-imaging}
+### Do I have to change any URLs, image presets, or deploy any new code on my site for Smart Imaging?

 No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add code to your website to detect a user's browser.
 All of this functionality is handled automatically.